 If you work or worked for Apple, or a third party, connect with us at https://t.co/sQMQ22Thvf.

-One Apple employee, Ashley Gjovik, has been very vocal on Twitter by stating multiple problems that have occurred within Apple.
+One Apple employee, Ashley Gjovik, was not part of the founding of #AppleToo as sometimes reported, but has been very vocal on Twitter by stating multiple problems that have occurred within Apple.
 She alleges a powerful cover-up culture within Apple that led to her eventual administrative leave.

 Her story isn't the only one, and stories from many Apple employees are being gathered for the AppleToo website.
 Many examples of alleged harassment from within Apple can be seen on Gjovik's Twitter.